capezzbr/persistent-connection-daemon/README.md

 Script
 ---------
-1. Check the basic PHP script available [here](/example/AsyncRequest/AsyncRequestTests/AsyncRequestTests.m)
+Check the basic PHP script available [here](/scripts/send-cmd.php) and create your own implementation.
+This is really a basic script, for example he don't manage the possibile errors returned by the daemon (no connected device, errore while sending command, ...).

+Mobile (Android implementation)

-Unit Tests
+JUnit Tests
 ---------
-Some **unit tests** are available [here](/example/AsyncRequest/AsyncRequestTests/AsyncRequestTests.m)
+**JUnit tests** are available [here](PC-daemon/test/com/brunocapezzali)

 License
 ---------
-AsyncRequest is available under the MIT license.
+Persistent Connection Daemon (PC-daemon) is available under the MIT license.
 See the LICENSE file for more info.